Mammootty: Accolades

-Mammootty has won three National Film Awards, seven Kerala State Film Awards, fourteen Filmfare Awards, eleven Kerala Film Critics Awards and five Asianet Film Awards (from fourteen nominations).
-In 1998, the government of India honoured Mammootty with its fourth highest civilian award, Padma Shri for his contribution to the Indian film industry.
-He was conferred with the Doctor of Letters degree by the University of Calicut and the University of Kerala in 2010.
-In 2022, he was the honoured with Kerala Prabha, the second-highest award given by the Government of Kerala.
+Mammootty has won four National Film Awards, eleven Kerala State Film Awards, fifteen Filmfare Awards, eleven Kerala Film Critics Awards and five Asianet Film Awards (from fourteen nominations).
+In 2026, he was honoured with the third-highest civilian award, the Padma Bhushan, by the Government of India for his distinguished service in cinema.
+Earlier, in 1998, he was honoured with the fourth-highest civilian award, Padma Shri, by the Government of India for his contribution to the Indian film industry.
+In 2022, he was honoured with Kerala Prabha, the second-highest award conferred by the Government of Kerala.
+He was conferred with honorary Doctor of Letters degrees by the University of Calicut and the University of Kerala in 2010, and by Mahatma Gandhi University in 2026.